Neoyanghc/Neoyanghc.github.io/_includes/about/en.md

 Nice to meet you here. 😀😥❤

 #### Education
+- 2023-, Dual PhD candidate. in Department of Computing, The Hong Kong Polytechnic University, Hong Kong S.A.R.
-- 2016, B.E. in Computer Science and Technology, Beijing Jiaotong University.
+- 2020-, PhD candidate. in Computer Science and Technology, Tongji University.
+Shanghai.
+- 2019-2020, Internship. in IT Department of Beijing Bytedance Co., Ltd. Beijing.
-- 2020, PHD. in Computer Science and Technology, Tongji University.
+- 2016-2020, B.E. in Computer Science and Technology, Beijing Jiaotong University.
+Beijing.

 #### Research Interests
 - Machine Learning